FAQs

 When should my child's first visit to the dentist take place?

-We recommend that patients schedule an appointment for their child as soon as their first tooth emerges or by one year of age.
+American Dental Association recommends that patients schedule an appointment for their child as soon as their first tooth emerges or by one year of age.

 How does a pediatric dentist differ from other dentists?